-Last day for the county elections official to receive a resolution from a legislative body requesting to withdraw or amend a measure previously submitted for placement on the ballot. § 9605 and Registrar of Voters)
+Last day for the county elections official to receive a resolution from a legislative body requesting to withdraw or amend a measure previously submitted for placement on the ballot. § 9605

-March 17, 2016 (11:00 a.m.)
-(E-82) (Secretary of State RANDOMIZED ALPHABET DRAWING: On this day, the Secretary of State shall conduct a drawing of the letters of the alphabet, the result of which shall be known as the randomized alphabet, to determine the order in which candidates appear on the review period for Candidates' Statements of Qualifications and Ballot Designations filed during the extended filing period.
+March 15, 2018 (11:00 a.m.)
+(E-82) (Secretary of State and Registrar of Voters) RANDOMIZED ALPHABET DRAWING: On this day, the Secretary of State shall conduct a drawing of the letters of the alphabet, the result of which shall be known as the randomized alphabet, to determine the order in which candidates appear on the Statewide Direct Primary Election ballot.
+The Registrar of Voters shall also conduct a drawing of the letters of the alphabet to determine the ballot order for candidates for State legislative offices when the district includes more than one county. §§ 13111(i), 13112 review period for Candidates' Statements of Qualifications and Ballot Designations filed during the extended filing period.
 These documents will be available at the Registrar of Voters' office on Monday through Friday, from 8:00 a.m. to 5:00 p.m., and will be posted on the Registrar of Voters' website.
 During this timeframe, any person may file a writ of mandate or an injunction to require any or all of the material in a Candidate's Statement to be amended or deleted.
+For candidates' names and Ballot Designations, a writ may also be filed. § 13313